-“She’d been through all of those.
-And the thing that I really liked was, in each of those departments, she did a lot of process improvement.
+“One of the things I liked about what [Anne had] done,” Creeth said, “is she’d been treasurer, tax collector and finance director in Bridgeport; she’d been through all of those.
+And, the thing that I really liked, was, in each of those departments, she did a lot of process improvement.
 So I was extremely impressed.
-We drilled her on specific technical issues, financial reporting, encumbrance accounting. … I totally endorse Lynne’s opinion.”
+We drilled her on specific technical issues, financial reporting, encumbrance accounting ...
+I totally endorse Lynne’s opinion.”

 When it was time to vote, a motion was made by Dubow to hire Kelly-Lenz as Wilton’s permanent chief financial officer, effective Dec.
 7.

-He was seconded by Deborah McFadden, and the selectmen voted unani mously, hiring Anne Kelly-Lenz as chief financial officer.
+He was seconded by McFadden, and the selectmen voted unanimously, hiring Anne Kelly-Lenz as chief financial officer, town of Wilton.